michaelsiddall/redux-feedback-loop/INSTRUCTIONS.md

 - Add the ability to flag an existing feedback entry for further review on the /admin view.

 ### DEPLOY
-Deploy your project to Heroku -- you'll need to read the special instructions for building and deploying with React.
+Deploy your project to Heroku.
+You'll need to read the special instructions for building and deploying with React.